Perivi Katjavivi

-Perivi John Katjavivi, is a Namibian-British filmmaker.
-He has made several critically acclaimed films including Eembwiti, The Unseen and Film Festival Film.
+Perivi John Katjavivi is a Namibian-British filmmaker.
+He has made several critically acclaimed films including Eembwiti, The Unseen, and Film Festival Film.
 Apart from direction, he is also a producer, writer, camera operator, actor, cinematographer and editor.
+Perivi holds a BA in Cinema from Columbia College, Hollywood in Los Angeles, and an MA in African Cinema from UCT.

 Personal life

-Katjavivi was born in Oxford, England and has with five siblings.
+Katjavivi was born in Oxford, England, and has five siblings.
 His father Peter Katjavivi is a Namibian politician and diplomat, currently the speaker of the National Assembly of Namibia, his mother is Briton Jane Katjavivi.

 Katjavivi grew up in Windhoek, the capital of Namibia.
 He studied film at Columbia College in Los Angeles where he obtained a BA.
 He holds an MA in African Cinema from the University of Cape Town.
-He is currently a PhD candidate in Visual History at the University of the Western Cape.

 Career

 In 2016, Katjavivi made his maiden feature film The Unseen.
 The film was screened at several film festivals including Busan, in competition at Durban.
-The film won the award for the Best Film at Innsbruck in Austria as well.
-In 2019, he produced the short Film Festival Film, was co-directed with Mpumelelo Mcata.
-The film has its World Premiere at the 69th Berlinale in February 2019.
+The film won the award for Best Film at Innsbruck in Austria as well.
+In 2019, he produced the short Film Festival Film and was co-directed with Mpumelelo Mcata.
+The film had its World Premiere at the 69th Berlinale in February 2019.

-Apart from cinema, he has also written extensively for the Windhoek Observer, Africa is a Country and OkayAfrica.
+Apart from cinema, he has also written extensively for the Windhoek Observer, Africa is a Country, and OkayAfrica.
+Katjavivi also contends that aside of being any kind of genre film, ‘Under the Hanging Tree’ offers a unique and arguably unseen window into a contemporary Namibia still grappling with its colonial ghosts.